 - Each student should check his/her belongings thoroughly before departure so that the essentials requested by the department are present in his/her luggage and if there is any lacking, it can be met on time

 - Each student will be punctual and report his/her attendance on time

 - Not all students will be separated from each other and will be under the guidance of teachers

 - All students will collect at least 100 Himalayan plants for the final year practical exam

 - In case of any emergency, the trip supervisor will be notified immediately

-The happiness of all students was evident on their faces because there were some of them who had never seen mountains before in their lives.
+The happiness of all students was evident on their faces because some of them had never seen mountains before in their lives.
 Such trips provide students with the opportunity to explore as well as enjoy the healthy areas.

 At nine o’clock in the morning, we reached Islamabad where two more teachers joined us; both these teachers have been former students of the botany department of Bahawalpur and were lecturers at Quaid-e- Azam University of Islamabad.
 We all stayed in Islamabad for a while had breakfast and left for Khanaspur (Ayubia) at 11:30 pm.
 At five o’clock, we finally reached Khanaspur and it was as if we were on a piece of paradise, not on earth.
 Khanaspur has an elevation of 7500 feet above sea level and it is located just below Ayubia and is one of the small townships of Ayubia.

 The botany department of Bahawalpur has set up a small hostel for botanical students in Khanaspur where accommodation for botanical students is arranged every year, similarly, hostels of some colleges and universities of Pakistan are also found in Khanaspur (Ayubia).